What is Emotional Trauma

 Examples of complex trauma include:

-- Domestic violence, such as physical, emotional, and sexual abuse
+- Intimate partner violence, including physical, emotional, and sexual abuse from your partner

 - Child sexual abuse and sex trafficking